glymphie/CTFdeploy/README.md

   - WIP

 ### YAML
-The setup is controlled by a YAML file.
+The setup is controlled by a single YAML file.
 The different sections control how the CTF is setup.

 Make sure `setup.yml` is configured to your liking.
 It is located in [OCD/setup.yml](OCD/setup.yml).